NITCbase/nitcbase.github.io/docs/Misc/GDB.md

 ## Using GDB

 You have to tell your compiler to compile your code with symbolic debugging information included.
-Here's how to do it with gcc, with the -g switch:
+Here's how to do it with gcc, using the -g flag.

 ```bash
 g++ -g nitcbase.cpp -o nitcbase